tawesoft/morph/doc/mapping-go-structs-with-morph.md

 First, we need to tell morph about the struct type definition.

-Using [morph.ParseStruct] we can extract this from a string literal or parse a file for a struct by name:
+Using [morph.ParseStruct] we can extract this from a string literal or from a Go source file:

 ```go
 apple, err := morph.ParseStruct("apple.go", nil, "Apple")